Man sentenced for concealing toddler daughter’s remains

 JERSEY CITY, N.J.
 (AP) - A Virginia man whose toddler daughter’s body was found in a suitcase next to New Jersey railroad tracks has been sentenced to 20 years in prison.

-Travis Plummer convicted in April of unlawful concealment of human remains.
+Travis Plummer was convicted in April of unlawful concealment of human remains.
 The 38-year-old Richmond man was sentenced Friday.

 Authorities have said Plummer took 23-month-old Te’Myah Layauna Plummer from her mother in Virginia in fall 2017 and traveled to New Jersey with the decomposing body wrapped inside a suitcase.

-Investigators said they believe Plummer left the suitcase in a friend’s Jersey City garage for months, but after a March 2018 police visit dumped it off a bridge, where it was found near the tracks in April 2018.
+Investigators said they believe Plummer left the suitcase in a friend’s Jersey City garage for months, but after a March 2018 police visit dumped it off a bridge, where it was found near the tracks the following month.

 The child died of unspecified violence and cocaine intoxication.
 Plummer hasn’t been charged with killing the girl.